RayushR/ayush1/README.md

-# This is ayush kumar.
+# this is ayush from other repo